AI-ffinity/nmr_tutorials/Sample_Preparation/NanoDrop_tutorial.md

 ## 4. Calculating Protein Concentration

-After collecting your NanoDrop measurements, you can calculate the protein concentration in two ways, depending on whether you used:
+After collecting your NanoDrop measurements, you can calculate the protein concentration in two ways, depending on whether you recorded:

 - **Absorbance values (A280)** → use the **Beer–Lambert law**
 - **Mass concentration (mg/mL)** reported by NanoDrop → convert to **molar concentration**